 Transfers from Citi are not instant.
 Transfer times vary from 18-30 hours.
 You should easily receive the miles in time to ticket your held award provided you initiate the transfer right away after placing the hold.

-Citi did provide a transfer bonus to Turkish Miles & Smiles once last year.
+Citi did provide a transfer bonus to Turkish Miles & Smiles once in 2018.
 Hopefully we will see that return.

 Option 2: Marriott Bonvoy*